Skip to Content

 Key Takeaways

-- You’re creating uneven stress across the ribbon’s layers – when you pull the ribbon against scissors, the outer surface stretches more than the inner surface, causing permanent deformation that forms curls.
+• Physics drives the process – You’re creating uneven stress across the ribbon’s thickness when you pull it against the blade, stretching the outer surface more than the inner surface, which forces the material to curl away from the scissors.

 Scissors Curl Ribbon Mechanism